 However, in most cases, it’s not advisable to simply take out the minimum coverage.
 All of the types of coverage listed above can save you from serious financial disaster if the unexpected occurs, so we recommend finding a policy that provides full coverage if it’s financially feasible for you.

-In addition to these standard coverages, some of the best insurance for new drivers can include premium coverage options that are not required in any states, but provide peace of mind to many motorists.
+In addition to these standard coverages, some of the best insurance for new drivers can include premium coverage options that provide peace of mind to many motorists.
 These include options like:

 - New car replacement coverage: If you total your car within a certain period of time (usually two to three years), your insurance provider will cover the cost of a brand new vehicle of the same make, model, and trim.